A realist view on the treatment of identical particles

 {\textbf{5~~Self interactions} \nopagebreak[4]

 Another reason for introducing Hilbert-space labels is to exclude self interactions.
-In the realist interpretation [1], as well as in de Broglie's conception of the wave function [13, p.~115, \S 50] the electron, say, is basically an extended cloud of electric charge of density $e|\psi(\bfitr,t)|^2$.
+In the realist interpretation [1], as well as in de Broglie's conception of the wave function [12, p.~115, \S 50] the electron, say, is basically an extended cloud of electric charge of density $e|\psi(\bfitr,t)|^2$.
 In this conception it cannot a priori be excluded that different regions of the cloud interact with each other via Coulomb forces.
 That is, the usual Schr\"odinger equation for the hydrogen atom, for example, should be complemented by an additional potential term of the form

 where $\bfitr$ and $\bfitr '$ denote different places within one and the same electron cloud.
-The Schr\"odinger equation with the additional term (13) is called the de Broglie equation by Tomonaga [13, p.~115, 315].
+The Schr\"odinger equation with the additional term (13) is called the de Broglie equation by Tomonaga [12, p.~115, 315].
 The term (13) has, however, to be omitted if the correct atomic energy levels are to be obtained.
-This was already noticed by Schr\"odinger in 1927 [14].
+This was already noticed by Schr\"odinger in 1927 [13].

 In quantum field theory the term (13) may be kept but has no effect because there the fields (wave functions) are turned into operators, the operators are expressed by means of one-particle creation and annihiliation operators, and due to ``normal ordering'' all annihilation operators operate first.
 In the term (13) two annihilation operators operate on one and the same one-particle state.
-That means that the second annihilation operator operates on the vacuum state, and this annihilates the term [13, p.~336 - 338], [15].
+That means that the second annihilation operator operates on the vacuum state, and this annihilates the term [12, p.~336 - 338], [14].

-In the realist interpretation [1], which does not use concepts of relativistic quantum field theory, the term (13) is excluded by means of the postulate of internal structurelessness of the wavepacket, mentioned in Section 2.
+In the realist interpretation [1], which does not use concepts of relativistic quantum field theory, the exclusion of the term (13) is regarded as internal structurelessness of the wavepacket, mentioned in Section 2.

-The Hilbert-space labels allow us to distinguish terms which describe the interaction between clouds representing different particles (cf. [8, p.
+The Hilbert-space labels allow us to distinguish terms which describe the interaction between clouds representing different particles (cf. [7, p.
 1426])

 from terms like (13), which describe the interaction between parts of one and the same cloud, and to exclude these latter terms.

 {\textbf{6~~Relabelling and renaming}}

 Relabelling, that is, permuting (exchanging, in the case of just two particles) the Hilbert-space labels leads to a different physical situation, as we have pointed out with formula (12).
 On the other hand, relabelling means giving the wave functions other names, and physical description should be independent of the names chosen to denote the objects.
 In other words, physical description must be independent of renaming.
 What is the difference between relabelling and renaming?